samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Note to:

-Between fTime2 and fTime 3 is day
+Between fTime2 and fTime 3 is the day.

-Between fTime4 and fTime1 is night
+Between fTime4 and fTime1 is night.

 Between fTime1 and fTime2 & fTime3 and fTime4 are the steps, where the temperature should be set in a middle point to not apply high changes directly to the plants.

-//the extractors will be turned on if temperature is 1°C above from reference in that period of time
-//otherwise will be turned off
+The heat extractors will be turned on if the temperature is 1°C above reference (tref) in that period of time otherwise will be turned off.

-   //the nex line is for use the extractors defined by user to be used with the current temp reference
-    //since user selected in dashboard if every extractor work with every tref  (day,night,step)
-    //then, the control action will use or not that specific extractor to
+Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to increase the temperature.
-    //increase the temperature

-     //the nex line is for use the extractors defined by user to be used with the current temp reference
-    //since user selected in dashboard if every extractor work with every tref  (day,night,step)
-    //then, the control action will use or not that specific extractor to
+Users can also select in the dashboard if every extractor works with every tref  (day, night, step) then, the control action will use or not that specific extractor to decrease the temperature
-    //decrease the temperature

-  //remember that fref1 is the temperature during the day
-//the day and nights limits can be change in "fTime&fRef limits control" node
+Remember that fref1 is the temperature during the day the day and nights limits can be changed in the "fTime&fRef limits control" node

-Cooling readme

-This is based on a system controlled by electrovalves which controls the flow of water trhough the soil inside greenhouse.
+The Cooling (irrigation) flow is based on a system controlled by electrovalves which controls the flow of water to irrigate the soil or the plants inside the greenhouse.

-This can be used also for controlling a irrigation system for the plants based on times to open or close the valves based on the needs of the plants.

 The control is connected to the pin35 in the Raspberry Pi.
-However you can change it as well as you need.
+However, you can change it as well as you need.

-//Set initial state to the cooling system in false till
-//information be obtained from MySQL or set by user in dashboard

-//get programming of the scheduler to cooler system
-//be used based on defined by user limits of day and time
-//this can be extracted from dashboard or MySQL depending if
-//there is an update in configurations or some unexpected reboot respectively

-//Get the programming set by user for the cooler system

-//Control the pin output in the raspberry to turn on or off
-//the cooling system in based of the schedule set by user

-//note to if user selected that cooling system must be work
-//on base of temperature control.
-//the cooling system will be activated if the temperature
-//is 3°C above from reference in that period of time
-//you can change the number 3 for more or less regarding your need

-//Database---------------
+- Database
 These flows are for storing in the database.

 Note that data will be stored every ten minutes.
 You can change this in the "Store interval" node.